shreytheshreyas/tp/docs/DeveloperGuide.md

 <center><img src="https://i.ibb.co/3Y9mKsq/editTask.png"></center>

-## Deleting Tasks
+### **Deleting a task (Sean Tan)**
 This command allows project managers to delete tasks from projects.

 The logic for this command is primarily written in TaskDeleteCommand class.
 It extends from the abstract Command class.

 The steps below show how such a class is initialized and used to execute the command.

-Step 1:The parser class uses the TaskDeleteCommand constructor to initialize a new instance of that class type when the user enters the input delete t/3.
+Step 1:The parser class uses the TaskDeleteCommand constructor to initialize a new instance of that class type when the user enters the input `delete t/3`.

 Step 2: The parse() method of TaskDeleteCommand extracts the task index from the input provided by the user.